Momentum (AQA 3.4.1.6) — Handout + Slides + Notes

 Interactive trolley simulation

-Further thoughts (beyond syllabus): curved pp-vv and “effective mass”
+Further thoughts (beyond syllabus): curved - and “effective mass”

 What could it represent? (suggestions)